toniovi/fundamentals-of-dbt/README.md

 This project will be used to help train aspiring Analytics Engineers on the fundamentals of dbt.

-This repo has been forked from [gwenwindflower's](https://github.com/gwenwindflower) [octocatalog](https://github.com/gwenwindflower/octocatalog): an open-source, open-data data-platform-in-a-box[^1] based on [DuckDB](https://duckdb.org/) + [dbt](https://www.getdbt.com/) + [Evidence](https://evidence.dev/), offering a simple script to extract and load (EL) data from the [GitHub Archive](https://www.gharchive.org/), a dbt project built on top of this data inside a DuckDB database, and BI tooling via Evidence to analyze and present the data.
+This repo has been forked from [gwenwindflower's](https://github.com/gwenwindflower) [octocatalog](https://github.com/gwenwindflower/octocatalog): an open-source, open-data data-platform-in-a-box[^1] based on [DuckDB](https://duckdb.org/) + [dbt](https://www.getdbt.com/) + [Evidence](https://evidence.dev/), offering a simple script to extract and load (EL) data from the [GitHub Archive](https://www.gharchive.org/), a dbt project built on top of this data inside a DuckDB database (including the [jaffle shop](https://github.com/dbt-labs/jaffle-shop)'s sandbox data and models), and BI tooling via Evidence to analyze and present the data.

-This project runs completely local, or inside of a devcontainer or Github Codespaces.
+This project can run completely local, or inside of a devcontainer or Github Codespaces.

 ## Quickstart
 1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/) (already installed if you're using _Github Codespaces_ or _VS Code Devcontainers_)